Within your course repository, create a directory "

 git history will be graded.

-Throughout the course, we will be incrementally constructing a scalable web application for listing charities and social services in Portland.
+Throughout the course, we will be incrementally constructing a scalable web application for famous quotes.
 The sequence the homeworks will follow is below:

-The application should support the submission and viewership of application entries that clients provide via a web form.
+The application should support the submission and viewership of entries that are provided via a web form.
 Submission of entries should support fields that can hold attributes typically related to the application and are stored in a backend database.
 Examples include: